marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

                   open_file [./core/fs/fs.c]
 {% endhighlight %}

-At this point, it was clear that the upper layer of pxelinux was trying to load ldlinux.c32 via a file-like API that was abstracting the fact that the file was sitting on a remove TFTP server.
+The upper layer of pxelinux was trying to load ldlinux.c32 via a file-like API that was abstracting the fact that the file was sitting on a remove TFTP server.
 In fact, many data structures and functions are involved in file operations,